LegalizeAdulthood/refactor-test-suite/Contributing.md

 ## Executable test-names

-Example: `test-names RefactorTest > Tool.md`
+Example: `test-names -o Tool.md RefactorTest`

 The executable test-names checks for missing test cases and generates a prototype markdown file for a tool, named `Tool.md`, in the build directory.
 The prototype markdown file can be used to add or update the results for a tool.
 Since all test case identifiers are consecutive, missing test case identifiers indicate some sort of problem in the test case ids.
+If any test has non-consecutive test case ids, an error is generated.

 ## Executable test-results